 These usually take place during the Spring or Summer Term, giving every girl the opportunity to perform a Musical or Drama solo and/or duet, whatever her standard.
 Parents are invited to attend the concert given by their daughter’s class.

 Every child in the School is given an opportunity to take part in at least one dramatic and musical show during the year.
 These are much looked forward to and showcase the very best of our talented pupils.

 The girls are taught by a qualified teacher who is a member of the London Academy of Music & Dramatic Art.
 Classes are conducted on the lines of their syllabus and usually consist of four to six girls, taking place during breaks and lunch hours; there are at least ten lessons per term.

 While aiming at clarity of speech, the girls may take a LAMDA examination in Verse Speaking, Spoken English, Reading for Performance or in Form VI, Devising Drama.

-The Junior French Club, for girls from Forms II and III, meets weekly after school.
 We have a weekly German Club during morning break time for girls in Forms V and VI.
 Small groups of girls have taster German sessions over a few weeks.
 This club is by invitation only.

 STEM club meet weekly after school and tackle a range of challenges to develop our problem solving and engineering abilities, getting more challenging as the year progresses.
 It is open for girls in Forms III – V and is led by Mrs Griffin.